habtemariam2727/Full-Convolutional-Profile-Flow/README.md

 We highly recommend going through these tutorials in the order listed above to gain a comprehensive understanding of the models and their applications.
 Especially **Conditional Generation** tutorial.

 Note: There are minor differences between the implementations in the tutorials and the actual implementations in the packages.
-However, these differences do not affect the understanding and usage of the code in both scripts.
+However, these differences do not affect the understanding and usage of the code in both sources.

 ## Code of Other Models